Gfreedoms/MobileCalendar/README.md

  ![Data source](/assets/Attribute.png)

- - On the `Date attribute` option of the `Data source` tab, browse and select the attribute on the tag entity selected above.
+ - On the ` Calendar attribute` option of the `Data source` tab, browse and select the attribute on the tag entity selected above.

 ## Issues, suggestions and feature requests